 Mount Saint Vincent University In-Course Bursaries are applied to student's account for January of each year (applications open for the month of October only).
 Any student registered in a Mount Saint Vincent University credential program may be eligible to apply.
 Awards ranging from \$100 to \$2000 are made according to established and documented financial need.
 Students are required to submit a detailed financial disclosure application and supporting documents.
-For further information, contact the Financial Aid Office at 902-457-6351.
+For further information, contact the Financial Aid Office at financial.aid@msvu.ca.

-Completed In-Course Bursary applications must be received in the Financial Aid Office by 4:00 p.m. on November 6, 2020.
+Completed In-Course Bursary applications must be received in the Financial Aid Office by 4:00 p.m. on November 5, 2021.